 Moral Hazards and Unconscious Bias aren’t your typical terms when considering a technology project.
 But for Artificial Intelligence (AI), and more so for those in the public sector, these must be crucial considerations.

-AI undoubtedly offers public agencies a powerful tool to enhance their citizen centric services.
+AI undoubtedly offers public agencies a powerful tool to enhance their citizen-centric services.
 However as the Dutch government witnessed earlier on this year with the System Risk Indication it was developing, societal interests often trump technology interests.
 In this case, the Hague District Court ordered an immediate halt to the project, citing Human Rights breaches.
-The court sided with complainants that the system’s risk algorithms were deemed as unfairly bias towards low-income and minority residents with human rights campaigners deeming use of this technology a “welfare surveillance state.”
-Not only to safeguard sizeable investment into these technologies, but to ensure they are fully fit for purpose it behooves public sector policy makers, commissioners and technologists to fully comprehend and implement with consideration how this technology will impact citizens lives.
+The court sided with complainants that the system’s risk algorithms were deemed as unfairly bias towards low-income and minority residents with human rights campaigners deeming the use of this technology a “welfare surveillance state.”
+Not only to safeguard sizeable investment into these technologies, but to ensure they are fully fit for purpose it behoves public sector policymakers, commissioners and technologists to fully comprehend and implement with consideration how this technology will impact citizens lives.

 Given that the benefits of AI are well known, but implementation can be a challenge, HM Government has tried to make things easy with 20 pages of easily digestible procurement guidelines.
 Buried in the details are some very salient points, highlighting how procuring Artificial Intelligence (AI) isn’t the same ‘kettle of fish’ as your typical technology project.